anthonynelzin/IconBackground/README.md

 # IconBackground

 IconBackground extracts the icon from a macOS app and puts it on a colour-matched background.
+This script should be useful for anyone writing about apps.

 ## Example